 The Eforms Dog (Puppy) Deposit Receipt is a versatile choice.
 You can put the buyer’s name and information at the top.
-Then, there is a spot to put the puppy’s information specifically, such as the gender or markings—as well as total cost.
+Then, there is a spot to put the puppy’s information specifically, such as the gender or markings—as well as the total cost.

-You can add how the person paid, whether it be check, cash, or another method.
+You can add how the person paid, whether it be a check, cash, or another method.
 That allows you to place how many days the deposit is held and whether it is refundable or non-refundable.
 It has a spot for the seller to place their signature and information at the bottom.